HPCNow/hpcnow-labs/admin-training/slurm/00-build-and-install-slurm.md

 By default, the backup controller detects when the primary fails and takes over for it.
 When the primary returns to service, it notifies the backup.
 At that point, the backup saves state and returns to backup mode.

-The SlurmDBD server must be installed in a different server(s), otherwise the native high availability will not work.
+The SlurmDBD server must be installed on a different server(s), otherwise, the native high availability will not work.

 The Slurm provides native high availability for the SlurmCTLD but not for SlurmDBD.
-Clusters managed by sNow! can also take advantage of additional high availability layers, achieving this way, the resilience required for a mission critical environment.
+Clusters managed by sNow! can also take advantage of additional high availability layers, achieving this way, the resilience required for a mission-critical environment.
 More information [here](https://hpcnow.github.io/snow-documentation/mydoc_available_roles.html#slurmdbd).

 ## Setup SlurmDBD and MySQL